ARSD1993/AllInOneWebsite/README.md

   1) Need to add data from a users favorite teams, favorite authors, stocks and sport scores.

-  2) The episode data will need to update itself ocasionally to see if new episodes were added.
-Also need a delete button to remove series.
+  2) The Episode service is complete.
+Needs to be refactored a bit with add episode and update episode being very similar

-  3) Entire site needs CSS or needs to look better but this well be after all features are added.
+  3) Entire site needs CSS or needs to look better but this well be done after all features are added.